-Full details of the Company's results, in the form of the unaudited condensed consolidated financial statements and notes thereto for the three months ended March 31, 2013 and Management's Discussion and Analysis of the results dated May 27, 2013 are available on SEDAR at www.sedar.com and on the Company's website at www.cerfcorp.com.
+Full details of the Company's results, in the form of the audited consolidated financial statements and notes thereto for the year ended December 31, 2012 and Management's Discussion and Analysis of the results dated April 24, 2013 are available on SEDAR at www.sedar.com and on the Company's website at www.cerfcorp.com.

 Summary of fourth Quarter and Year to Date Consolidated Financial Results:

-- The Company paid dividends of $0.06 per share to shareholders in the first quarter of 2012 for a total of $0.24 for the trailing twelve months.
+- The Company paid dividends of $0.06 per share to shareholders in the fourth quarter of 2012 for a total of $0.24 for the year; and

 Mr. Wadley, President & CEO makes the following comments: